eieio.games

 I woke up a few hours later.
 The site was down.
 I hadn’t been validating input properly.

 The site didn’t prevent folks from checking boxes above 1 million.
 Someone had checked boxes in the hundred million range!
-This let them push the count of checked boxes to 1 million, tricking the site into thinking things were over8.
+This let them push the count of checked boxes to 1 million, tricking the site into thinking things were over 8.

 Redis had also added millions of 0s (between bit one million and bit one hundred million), which 100x’d the data I was sending to clients.